boompig/meeting-bingo/README.md

 ## Stack

-Implemented as a web app with Mongo as a backing store.
+Implemented as a Redux/React webapp.

-- frontend: React
-- backend: Node + Express
-- store: Mongo

 ## Setup